 Scientific Name: Robinia pseudoacacia

-Also known as “false acacia,” the black locust tree is a hard-wooded, fast-growing plant that is found throughout the United States.
+Also known as “false acacia,” the black locust, or Robina Pseudocacia, tree is a hard-wooded, fast-growing plant that is found throughout the United States and because it’s been widely planted in other temperate climates, it’s now in Europe, South Africa and Asia.
+In some areas it’s classed as an invasive species.
 This tree grows best in sunny locations, woodland areas, and along stream banks.
 The hardiness zone of the black locust tree ranges from 5 to 8, and it grows to an average height of 40 ft and spreads to over an area of almost 25 ft.
+To grow these trees, you will need loads of space, sun and good drainage.
+They’re almost too easy to grow so you’ll need to keep the suckers from spreading.

 The black locust is a deciduous type of hardy tree and is basically a legume that grows really fast and has certain tough qualities that allow it to tolerate poor soil, drought, salt, and pollution.
 These trees have small green leaves that often consist of a beautiful shade of blue.
-The leaves grow to an average length of 25 centimeters, and they are pinnately compound.
-They produce beautiful white flowers that are full of an amazing, intense fragrance.
+The leaves grow to an average length of 25 centimeters, and they are pinnately compound, or feather like.
+They produce beautiful white flowers rich with an intense fragrance.
 Some varieties may even produce pretty pink and purple colored flowers.
 These flowers are often found hanging in clusters that measure between four to ten inches in terms of length.

 Although black locust trees are usually planted for decorative purposes, they are more popular and much valued for their durable, hard and top quality wood.
-The wood from these trees was once used to make nails for building ships.
+In fact, Black Locust wood is so strong it was once used to make nails for building ships.
 While the wood is really difficult to cut, it is an excellent choice for firewood since it is able to burn for a long time.
 In many regions, this plant is also cultivated as a honey plant as where its blooms is a major source of nectar for all the honeybees flying in those particular regions.

 Scientific Name: Gleditsia triacanthos

-This variety of locust tree is known by many other interesting names, including honey shuck, sweet bean, and sweet locust.
-It is a very fast growing tree, a quality that has led it to become one of the most commonly and popularly cultivated plants.
+This variety of locust tree has lots of pseudonyms and is known as honey shuck, sweet bean, and sweet locust.
+It is a very fast growing tree, a quality that has led it to become one of the most commonly and popularly cultivated trees for large gardens.

-These are popularly grown for ornamental purposes since they produce very attractive and stunning fall foliage that is usually deciduous broadleaf.
+The Honey Locust tree is popularly grown for ornamental purposes since they produce very attractive and stunning fall foliage that is usually deciduous broadleaf.
 They have bright green leaves that are pinnately compound, and they contain little leaflets that give the foliage a very pretty, lacy effect.
-The lacy foliage makes the honey locust trees ideal for patios since they open shade that is ideal for shade-loving plants as well as patios.
+The lacy foliage makes the honey locust trees ideal for patios since they provide dappled shade that is ideal for shade-loving plants as well as sunbathers.

 The flowers produced by honey locust trees are really small, sport a creamy-green color and give off a very strong aromatic scent.
 The male flowers of this plant often grow in dense clusters while the female flowers grow more towards the loosely-arranged end.
 One interesting fact about honey locust trees is that despite what the name might suggest, they are not honey plants.
 They hold this particular name because the sweetness of their pulp is popularly used in the making of different types of beer.
 Like black locust trees, the timber of the honey locust tree is also really hard and durable, making it a highly valuable type of wood for furniture making.